kstenerud/dogma/kbnf.md

 The `swapped` function swaps the order of `expr`'s bits with a granularity of `bit_granularity`.
 This is useful for matching little endian values, for example.

-`expr` must resolve to a multiple of `bit_granularity` bits, otherwise the grammar is malformed.

 ```kbnf
 swapped(bit_granularity: unsigned, expr: expression): expression
 ```

+If the expression `expr` doesn't resolve to a multiple of `bit_granularity` bits, the expression doesn't match.

 **Example**: A document begins with a 32-bit little endian unsigned int version field, followed by the contents.
 Only version 5 documents are supported.